CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

  - Zero
  - Three
 ```
 The above example demonstrates that certain ADT could be implemented in several conceptually different ways and the users may not notice the difference between them.
-Still, different implementations could have different performance and could take different amount of memory.
+Still, different implementations could have different performances and could take a different amount of memory.

-This concept, known as **abstract behavior,** is fundamental for OOP and can be implemented by **abstract classes** or **interfaces** as we shall see in the section "Abstraction" of chapter "Object-Oriented Programming Principles".
+This concept, known as **abstract behavior,** is fundamental for OOP and can be implemented by **abstract classes** or **interfaces** as we shall see in the section "Abstraction" of the chapter "Object-Oriented Programming Principles".

 ### The ArrayList Class